Seteco/Somorrostro/Linux-console-tools-lie-to-you.md

 `top` reports that `bash` is using just 14%.

 If you check the total system CPU utilization at the top, it says there is no idle CPU at all, but `top` fails to provide a breakdown of the CPU consumption in the system.
-To sum of the CPU utilization of all processes reported is 15.6%.
+The sum of the CPU utilization of all processes reported by `top`, is 15.6%.

 ```
 top - 18:46:28 up 3 days, 20:14,  2 users,  load average: 0.22, 0.05, 0.02